 After earning a degree in music from the College of Great Falls, Jon took over the Tester farm in 1978.
 He also taught music at F.E.
 Miley Elementary and eventually was elected to the Big Sandy School Board.
 Fired up by the Montana Legislature’s decision to deregulate Montana’s power industry (resulting in higher power costs), Jon ran for and was elected to the Montana Senate in 1998.

 In 2005, Jon’s colleagues chose him to serve as Montana Senate President.
-The people of Montana elected Jon to the U.S. Senate in 2006 and again in 2012.
+The people of Montana then elected Jon to the United States Senate in 2006.
+They voted to send him back in 2012 and again in 2018.

 Jon believes in holding himself accountable to the highest standards possible, and he has improved transparency at all levels of government.
 In fact, Jon was the first senator to post his daily public schedule online.